 Q. Do I need to have a physical every year?

 A. As incoming first years, students are required to have a physical performed by their health care provider within 12 months of arrival on campus.
-For freshmen participating in intercollegiate sports, there is an additional sports history form that needs to be completed as well.
-Returning athletes are required to have a sports review that will be done upon return to campus, prior to the beginning of the season.
-The sports review provides an update on student athletes’ health status as well as a brief exam.
-There is no physical examination requirement for upperclassmen not participating on an athletic team.
+There is no physical examination requirement for returning students not participating on an athletic team.
+See additional requirements for NCAA student-athletes (incoming and upperclassmen returning students.

-Q. How long does Health Services keep a student’s records after they have graduated?
+Q. How can students access their health records after they have graduated?